MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 ## Run compatibility tests regularly when using the Evergreen WebView2 Runtime

 When using the Evergreen WebView2 Runtime, ensure you run regular compatibility tests.
-Because the runtime is automatically updated, test the web content in the WebView2 control against the non-stable versions of Microsoft Edge to ensure that your WebView2 application performs as expected.
+Because the runtime updates automatically, test the web content in the WebView2 control against the non-stable versions of Microsoft Edge to ensure that your WebView2 application performs as expected.
 This guidance is similar to the guidance that we give to web developers.
 For more information, navigate to [Stay compatible in Evergreen mode][Webview2ConceptsDistributionStayCompatibleEvergreenMode].

 ## Ensure APIs are supported by the installed WebView2 Runtime

 WebView2 applications need both a Webview2 SDK, and a WebView2 Runtime installed on the computer to run.
 Both the SDK and the runtime are versioned.
 Since APIs are continually being added to WebView2, new versions of the runtime are also released to support the new APIs.
 You'll need to ensure that the APIs used by your WebView2 application are supported by the WebView2 Runtime that's installed on the computer.

-If you use the Evergreen WebView2 Runtime, consider the connectivity scenarios of your users.
-Some users may not be continually connected to the internet and may not use an updated runtime.
+If you use the Evergreen WebView2 Runtime, there are some scenarios where the runtime may not be updated to use the latest version.
+For example, when users don't have internet access, the runtime isn't  automatically updated in that environment.
+Additionally, using some group policies pause WebView2 updates.
 When you push an update to your WebView2 application, the application may break because it uses newer APIs that are not available in the installed runtime.
-This situation can also occur if you have turned off automatic updates to WebView2.

-To solve this situation, you can test for the availability of the APIs in the installed runtime, before making a call to the API.
+To solve this situation, you can test for the availability of the APIs in the installed runtime, before your code calls the API.
 This test for newer functionality is similar to other web development best practices that detect supported features before using new web APIs.
 To test for API availability in the installed runtime, use:
 * The `queryinterface` in C/C++.
-* A try/catch block in .Net or WinUI.
+* A try/catch block in .NET or WinUI.

 For more information, navigate to [Determine WebView2 Runtime requirement][Webview2ConceptsVersioningDetermineWebview2RuntimeRequirement].